fxcollot/openHaloDocumentation/ComplianceTestingTool/PerformanceEvaluation.md

 - **Execution Status:** Did both engines succeed?
 - **Row Counts:** Did both engines return the same number of rows? (e.g., `17,706 rows` on both).

-*Note: In case of discrepancy, the script logs the difference in the console output.*

 ---